Drone hits Israeli-linked tanker; Iran frees 2 Greek tankers

 Oil prices rose slightly as news of the attack spread, with benchmark Brent crude trading above $94 a barrel.

-Later Wednesday, Greek officials said two of Greek il tankers — Delta Poseidon and Prudent Warrior — had been freed, along with their sailors.
+Later Wednesday, Greek officials said two of Greek oil tankers — Delta Poseidon and Prudent Warrior — had been freed, along with their sailors.

 Tracking data from MarineTraffic.com showed the vessels sailing away from the Iranian port of Bandar Abbas where they had been held since May after being seized in a helicopter-born raid by Iran's paramilitary Revolutionary Guard.